muimidean/Movie-Analysis-Project/README.md

 # Movie Analysis Project
 ## Overview
-We analyze movie industry data to help a new studio make informed production decisions.
+We analyzed movie industry data to help a new studio make informed production decisions.
 This project explores how factors such as budget, ratings, vote counts, genres and studio performance influence box office success, providing data-driven insights to guide profitable and audience-attracting film investment.

 ## Objectives
 * Determine the relationship between production budget and profitability.